Atyusz Hahót: Family background

 Atyusz was born into the Buzád branch of the gens Hahót as the son of Buzád III Hahót and Eve Atyusz.
 He was named after Atyusz III Atyusz, the most powerful and notable member of his mother's kindred.
 His grandfathers were Buzád II Hahót, a loyal baron of Duke Béla and later Dominican martyr of the Christian Church, and Sal Atyusz, who held the position of ispán of Karakó ispánate in 1205.
-Atyusz had three siblings: Thomas, who served as Archbishop of Kalocsa from 1254 to 1256, Sal, a clergyman, who was provost of the Dömös monastery from 1256 to 1295, and an unidentified sister, who married local nobleman Ant from Zala County.
+Atyusz had three siblings: Thomas, who served as Archbishop of Kalocsa from 1254 to 1256, Sal, a clergyman, who was provost of the Dömös monastery from 1256 to 1295, and an unidentified sister, who married local nobleman Ant Lőrinte from Zala County.

 Career

 He was first mentioned as a royal squire (or youth) in 1273 which suggests he was much more younger than his brothers Thomas and Sal.
 When the Austrian and Moravian troops of Ottokar II invaded the borderlands of Hungary in April then autumn 1273, Atyusz was among the defenders of fort Detrekő (today ruins in Plavecké Podhradie, Slovakia), unsuccessfully besieged by Ottokar.
 For his merits, Atyusz was appointed ispán of Veszprém County in early 1274, holding the dignity throughout the year.
 Historian János Karácsonyi claimed Atyusz already served in this position in 1273.
 In December 1274, he was transferred to Zala County, but functioned in this capacity only a few days.
 For unknown reasons, Atyusz lost all political influence for the next decade.
 On 6 March 1278, a local noble John Bő in Somogy County filed a lawsuit against Atyusz before the court of ispán Denis Péc and his cousin Gregory Péc in Somogyvár.
 According to his charges, Atyusz unlawfully seized his village Csavonya and robbed his servants in Őr (both villages laid along the border with Zala County).
 The subsequent court at Segesd on 25 March, chaired by Denis' successor Peter Csák ruled in the favor of John based on an evidentiary procedure.

-Atyusz regained his status by 1288, during the late reign of Ladislaus IV of Hungary, when he served as ispán of Somogy County.
+Nevertheless, Atyusz remained a loyal supporter of Ladislaus IV of Hungary, who donated the village Pacsa (separating it from the castle of Zala) to him in 1283.
+Sometime after, Nicholas, the ispán of Zala County determined the borders of his estate.
+In 1291, Atyusz handed over Pacsa to his nephew John Lőrinte (the son of Ant Lőrinte and his Atyusz's unidentified sister).
+Atyusz regained his political status by 1288, during the late reign of Ladislaus IV, when he served as ispán of Somogy County.
 In that year, he bought Oltárc from his cousin Buzád IV Hahót for 50 marks.